Contact Us

 Fingerhut: I don't want to characterize it as a bubble.
 I'm a big traveler, and Atlanta is one of the best restaurant cities in the United States, hands down.
 I mean, I'm not comparing it to New York or even Chicago or maybe even LA.
 But when we go to a lot of other cities in the country, we tend to say, ‘Wow, Atlanta still does a phenomenal job.’
 We have an incredible local scene, I think one of the best local restaurant scenes you can have, where there is so much community.

 I do believe that we've seen several operators expand too quickly in our city in the metro area.
-That could be a problem going forward because we have still considerable staffing issues.
+That could be a problem going forward because we still have considerable staffing issues.

 Because we have rents that rose so much in the last three years, and we have costs that have risen, if we don't have smart operators we could see a lot of closures.